EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 ## State

-State — Javascript object where Liquid Ajax Cart keeps the information of a user's cart and current AJAX requests statuses.
+State is a Javascript object where Liquid Ajax Cart keeps the information related to user's cart.

-The state of an empty cart looks like this:
+If a cart is empty, the state will looks like this:
 ```json
 {
   "cart":{